 Please do your research before buying burial insurance, and it’s always better to work with a qualified insurance agency like Funeral Funds.

-When you request a burial insurance quote, I will ask you some health questions to get a better idea of your past and current medical condition.
+When you request a burial insurance quote, we will ask you some health questions to get a better idea of your past and current medical condition.

 These are some of the health questions you need to answer: